ibrahim85/Watson_ChickenProj_JP/README.md

 The code can be broken down into two seperate sections that a performed in series:
 1. masked_image_generator -used to mask the chicken egg images
    * Vector_getter.py
-2. bounding_box_crop_rotate -used to create bounding box and rotate
+2. bounding_box_crop_rotate -used to create bounding box and crop
    * forloop_bounding_box_crop_rotate_script.py